Baltino/next-react-styled-boilerplate/readme.md

+# Mi Audiencia UI components.
-# Nextjs - Reactjs - Rebass styled-components (WIP)
+- Nextjs - Reactjs - Rebass styled-components (WIP)
 Boilerplate to start any proyect that needs SEO (that's where Nextjs comes in to SSR)

+## Stack
+- Nextjs
+- Reactjs
+- Rebass with styled-components
+- React-spring

 ## Run